expede/minimal-spanning-merkle-tree/README.md

 ## 5.2 Minimal Spanning Tree

 A balance between fully tabling connected graphs and inlining everywhere is inlining once and using references elsewhere.
-This MAY be achieved with a [minimal spanning tree][^no enforce].
+This MAY be achieved with a [minimal spanning tree].

 As a data transfer format, this encoding is often convenient.
 It eliminates the need for a special decoder and can use standard tools from JSON and CBOR.
+Minimal spanning trees are often much smaller than redundant trees, and equal to or slightly smaller than an equivalent CAR file.

-[^no enforce]: Please note that there is no way to enforce that the spanning tree be minimal.
+There is a performance penalty when using a minimal spanning tree directly in memory since some links are references.
+Following those links requires scanning the entire structure per some rule, such as keeping all inlined links as far to the left as possible.
+However, this is less efficient than the inlined or tabled strategies.
+It is RECOMMENDED that if the data be unpacked to a more efficient strutcure (either lazily at runtime, or eagerly ahead of time) if it is heavily cross-linked.

 ``` mermaid
 flowchart